rhuffy/GPUCompiler.jl/README.md

 implementing GPU compilers in Julia. **It is not intended for end users!**
 Instead, you should use one of the packages that builds on GPUCompiler.jl, such as [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) or [AMDGPU.jl](https://github.com/JuliaGPU/AMDGPU.jl).

+## [WIP] WASM Support

+Simple programs can be compiled to WASM using the example code in `wasm_go.jl`.
+Run this with the command `julia --project=. wasm_go.jl` while at the root of this repository.